janvishah21/score-dashboard/README.md

 * Django api is allowed to only to accept requests from above react application (allowed origins for CORS policy)
 * Both frontend and backend applications have been deployed on heroku.
 Frontend application has been configured to handle development and production environments to call respective rest endpoints in that environment.
 * Api responses have been handled properly so as to display notifications on success or failure.
+* Clicking on title logo takes you back to home page.

 ## Key Features :